survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-Next we need to make `Notes.jsx` point at this component.
+Next, we need to make `Notes.jsx` point at this component.
 We'll need to alter the import and component name at `render()`.

 **app/components/Notes.jsx**